Mathias-Boulay/Java-Mods-Optimizer/README.md

  - Tweak config files
  - Use [performance-enhancing mods](https://github.com/NordicGamerFE/usefulmods)
  - Using the latest java for your minecraft version
- - And other miscilanious Windows 10 Optimizations (you can find plenty of guides online)
+ - And other miscellaneous Windows 10 Optimizations (you can find plenty of guides online)

 ## Nice!
 How does it work?
 First, almost all textures in Minecraft Java mods use the `.PNG` format.
 This tool uses the fantastic PNGQuant software to optimize all textures.